 K C Venugopal, K T S Tulsi among RS candidates named by Congress

-New Delhi, Mar 13: The Congress declared nine candidates for the Rajya Sabha polls, including party general secretary KC Venugopal, Rajiv Satav and senior Supreme Court advocate KTS Tulsi.
+New Delhi, Mar 13: The Congress declared nine candidates for the Rajya Sabha polls, including party general secretary K C Venugopal, Rajiv Satav and senior Supreme Court advocate K T S Tulsi.

 The Congress named Digvijaya Singh and Phool Singh Baraiya to contest from Madhya Pradesh where a keen contest would take place in one out of the three seats as the BJP has also announced two candidates - Jyotiraditya Scindia and Sumer Singh Solanki.
 The Congress and the BJP, given their respective strength in the Assembly, can ensure an easy win for their one candidate, while a contest is on cards on the third seat.